MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

   * https://github.com/join
 *  **Git Bash** - included in git download
   * https://git-scm.com/downloads
+9. [Recommended]**Azure account** - use the one you have, sign up for a free trial at https://azure.microsoft.com/en-us/free/, or, if you have an MSDN account and Azure as a benefit, link your Microsoft Account or Work/School Account to MSDN and activate the Azure benefit by following [this](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/link-msdn-subscription-to-organizational-account-vs) guide

 We will assume you have already have the following background: